Today was only day two of the Russian military operation. And yet, what a day it was!!!

 A typical battalion has about 400-600 men, depending on the type.
 Let’s also assume that that battalion has 3-4 companies with APCs, a mortar battery, an air defense platoon, an automatic grenade launcher platoon, a signal platoon, supply platoon, and a few smaller more specialized subunits.
 If that battalion loses its APCs it has basically lost its most important source of firepower.
 If its communications are down (destroyed or jammed), then that battalion cannot operate as part of a bigger force and if its supply routes are cut, then its ability to operate (more or fire) will rapidly dwindle down.
 So, on paper this battalion will remain combat capable, but in reality it will have broken up and cannot be considered a truly combat capable battalion anymore.

 So, to destroy/incapacitate a battalion only a few precision strikes are needed.
-Such strikes though, will leave most of the soldiers alive and quite capable of resistance, but not as a battalion anymore, but more like a typical infantry company or even squads armed with small arms, machine guns, PRG, mines, etc..
+Such strikes though, will leave most of the soldiers alive and quite capable of resistance, but not as a battalion anymore, but more like a typical infantry company or even squads armed with small arms, machine guns, RPGs, mines, etc..
 They cannot maneuver very much, but they can conduct small hit and run operations against the enemy force.
-Which means that specialized infantry/police forces must now be send to find these small forces and deal with them in potentially bloody mopping up operations.
+Which means that specialized infantry/police forces must now be sent to find these small forces and deal with them in potentially bloody mopping up operations.

 Of course, rather than a few precision strikes, it is much more effective to strike the entire battalion with, say, MLRS strikes which will not only destroy most of the hardware, but which will kill most of the soldiers, especially if they did not prepare and seek cover.
 But that means 400-500 dead in one single strike.
 That is if this battalion is somewhere in the steppe.
 But if it is in downtown Mariupol such a strike will inevitably result in even more scores of dead civilians, especially since the Ukies are very careful to always position their artillery near or even on top of buildings.